Yoga, Pilates & Barre: The Key Differences And Benefits

 Yoga vs Pilates vs barre: Which is right for you?

-Whether you love the flow of yoga, the control of Pilates or the technical aspect of barre work, you can’t go wrong by incorporating these low-impact exercises into your training.
+Whether you love the flow of yoga, the control of Pilates or the technical aspect of barre work, you can’t go wrong by incorporating these low-impact exercises into your workout schedule.
 Commit to at least one of these classes each week and you’ll see improved strength, balance and flexibility.

 You’re far more likely to stick to something if you enjoy it, so try a couple of classes to find the exercise that works for you.
 You might be surprised at what gets those endorphins flowing!